 Correspondence Audits

-As the least severe type of audit, the correspondence audit occurs when the IRS has a simple request for more information about a portion of your tax return, such as charitable deductions, alimony, moving expenses, casualty losses, or employee expenses, to name some common examples.
+A correspondence audit occurs when IRS has a simple request for more information about a portion of your tax return.
+For instance, IRS may have inquiries about:

-As their name might suggest, these audits are often conducted via mail correspondence.
+These audits are often conducted via mail correspondence and are considered the least severe type of audit.
 They have become more common over the past few decades — in fact, more than 75% of audits are correspondence audits.
+IRS most commonly uses correspondence audits for nonprofit organizations and charities.

 Random Audits

-Occasionally, the IRS randomly assigns an unannounced audit to a citizen – not in order to try and find anything illegal or in error, but rather to research which areas are likely to produce additional taxes.
+Occasionally, IRS randomly assigns an unannounced audit to a citizen – not to try and find anything illegal or in error, but rather to research which areas are likely to produce additional taxes.

-You might choose to handle this audit yourself, particularly if you are diligent in your receipt-keeping and other paperwork.
-If you are nervous about any part of your return, or lack the documents needed for the IRS, hire a tax professional for support.
+You might choose to handle this audit yourself, particularly if you are diligent in maintaining your records, receipts, and other paperwork.
+If you are nervous about any part of your return or lack the documents needed for IRS, hire a tax professional for support.

 Office Audits